dialtr/libcount/README.md

     make
     sudo make install

+## Certification

+You can run a test suite that runs several simulations at every precision value to certify that libcount is doing a reasonable job estimating the cardinality of sets.
+Just:

+    make certify

 ## Minimal Examples

 Below are two minimal examples that demonstrate using the C++ and C APIs,